 Not everyone who has these symptoms will necessarily have testing done or be treated.
-In people who have healthy immune systems, these infections often resolve with supportive care and without treatment.
-An O&P is more likely to be ordered when a person:
+An O&P is more likely to be ordered when you:

-- Has severe symptoms, dehydration, electrolyte imbalance, and/or other complications
+- Have severe symptoms, dehydration, electrolyte imbalance, and/or other complications

-- Is very young, elderly, or has a weakened immune system
+- Are very young, elderly, or have a weakened immune system

-- Has recently consumed stream or lake water
+- Have recently drunk stream or lake water

-- Has been exposed to someone who has a parasitic infection (like a family member)
+- Have been exposed to someone who has a parasitic infection (like a family member)

 What does the test result mean?

-If there are no ova or parasites seen, then a person's diarrhea may be due to another cause.
-There may also be too few parasites to detect in the sample tested.
-A healthcare practitioner may order additional O&P tests to confirm this finding and/or may order other tests to search for the cause of the persistent symptoms.
+A negative result means there were no ova or parasites seen and your diarrhea may be due to another cause.
+However, there may also be too few parasites to detect in the sample tested.
+A healthcare practitioner may order additional O&P tests to confirm this finding and/or may order other tests to search for the cause of your persistent symptoms.

-If a parasite is identified, then the person does have a parasitic infection.
-Ova and parasites present in the stool samples are identified and counted.
+A positive result means you have a parasite infecting your digestive tract.
+The ova and parasites present in your stool samples are identified and counted.
 Numbers may range from many to very few or rare.

-Typically a person will only have one type of parasite that is causing their symptoms, but there could be more than one.
+Typically you will only have one type of parasite that is causing your symptoms, but there could be more than one.
 The most common and frequently detected parasites in the U.S. are:

 - Cryptosporidium (often called crypto)—one of the leading causes of recreational water-related disease outbreaks in the U.S.